Nationwide Insurance Logo

 Farm Bureau Mutual Automobile Insurance Company Logo 1926-1955

-Until 1955, the organization was called the Farm Bureau Mutual Automobile Insurance Company.
-It received its license to auto insurance in 1926 and then began to expand.
-So she had many subsidiaries, including the Nationwide Mutual Fire Insurance Company.
-This brand’s mark contained a black eagle inside the same black oval ring with the yellow inscription “NATIONWIDE MUTUAL FIRE INS.
+Until 1955, the organization was known as the Farm Bureau Mutual Automobile Insurance Company.
+It got its auto insurance license in 1926 and then began to expand.
+Thus, it had many subsidiaries, including Nationwide Mutual Fire Insurance Company.
+The mark of this brand contained a black eagle inside an equally black oval ring with yellow lettering “NATIONWIDE MUTUAL FIRE INS.
 CO. ” The bird covered the middle of the blue letter “N” with its wing.

 the 1960s – 1998